Yanet Garcia Flaunts Large Rump In Red Latex Miniskirt And Thigh-High Boots

 Paired with the look were thigh-high leather boots that were mostly out of frame.
 The shaft of the tall boots landed just a few inches below the miniskirt’s hemline and clung to Yanet’s legs.

-The social media star wore her long brunette locks down and in loose waves which landed midway down her back.
+The social media star wore her long brunette locks down and in loose waves that landed midway down her back.
 She swept some of her hair in front of her left eye, which kept half of her face covered up.

 Yanet looked away from the camera when the picture was snapped and had a blank stare.
 She stood in front of the large windows in her apartment, which overlooked several other buildings and homes in the distance.